-I thought about this a lot after she talked about this in the video and realized that it is a really powerful exercise for a number of reasons (which are listed below).
-So after a couple of weeks of contemplation and procrastination, I finally took the time to write out my letter to my future self.
+I thought about this a lot after she talked about this in the video and realized that it is a really powerful exercise to write out a letter for your dream life.

 Here’s how I did it and what I learned through the process.